lkanand/bamazon/README.md

 #### View Low Inventory

 If the manager wishes to view which products appear in the store's inventory fewer than five times, he / she can select `View Low Inventory`.
 The program will return a table listing the id, name, price and quantity for every product the store is running low on.
-Once again, the program will prompt the manager to choose another option after displaying this table.
+Once again, the program will prompt the manager to choose another action after displaying this table.

 <p align = 'center'>
     <img src = '/bamazon_screenshots/bamazonManager/gif_two.gif' width = '400'>